Every real 3-manifold is real contact: Preliminaries and equivariant contact surgery

 Now let $K$ be an equivariant Legendrian knot in a real tight contact manifold $(M,\xi,c_M)$.
-Let $N$ be a standard equivariant contact neighborhood of $K$.
-Existence of standard equivariant contact neighborhoods is known by the results in \cite{OzSa1} and \cite{OnOz}.
-Recall that a contact $(p/q)$-surgery on $K$ is with respect to the choice of longitude $\lambda$ as the dividing set on the boundary of $N$.
+Let $N$ be a standard equivariant contact neighborhood of $K$, the existence of which is warranted by \cite{OzSa1} and \cite{OnOz}.
+A contact $(p/q)$-surgery on $K$ is with respect to the choice of the longitude $\lambda$ as the dividing set on the boundary of $N$.
 To have a well defined contact structure on the surgered 3-manifold, the dividing sets of $\partial N_0$ and $\partial N$ must match.
 By the identification above, the curve $-p'\mu_0+p\lambda_0$ maps to the longitude $\lambda$, so the solid torus $N_0$ should be a tight contact solid torus with boundary slope $-p/{p'}$.

 We now repeat this discussion in the equivariant setting.
 We will be interested in the following cases.